mayorcoded/awesome-mailchimp-v3-api-js/README.md

     })
 ```

---- More examples in the test folder. ---
+---Check for more examples in the test folder. ---